sergiocorreia/panflute/README.md

 *(example taken from the [pandoc-placetable](https://github.com/mb21/pandoc-placetable) filter)*

-More complex filters---that use attributes such as long blocks of text or lists---quickly get even moreunwieldy, so as a solution YAML block filters just move the attributes to a YAML miniblock inside the filter.
+More complex filters---that use attributes such as long blocks of text or lists---quickly get even more unwieldy, so as a solution YAML block filters just move the attributes to a YAML miniblock inside the filter.
 The above would then be:

 <pre><code>